List of hypermarkets: Netherlands

 In the Netherlands hypermarkets were not a success; there were several attempts of retailers like Ahold and SHV but they all eventually failed.

 In 1971, Schuitema opened their first Dutch hypermarkets, Famila and Ahold with Miro in Vlissingen.
 In 1973, SHV Holdings opened Trefcenter.
 Shortly after, Maxis was created by De Bijenkorf.
 However, all these hypermarkets failed, and all closed in the 1980s.

 In the late 1990s, the American chain A&P started operating supermarkets and several hypermarkets by taking over old Maxis stores.
 The A&P chain wasn't very successful.
 C1000 took over the stores in 2000–2003, and the hypermarkets were converted to C1000 supermarkets.

 Since 2006, the German chain Famila (currently operating hypermarkets in the north of Germany and Italy) has tried to return in the Netherlands by opening a Dutch hypermarket in Emmen and then expanding in a few years to about 25 hypermarkets between 4,500 and 7,000 square meters.
 J. Bünting Beteiligungs AG from Leer (Germany) had therefore opened an office in Drachten.
 However, as of 2013 there were still no Famila stores in the country.

 On March 27, 2013, the largest supermarket of the Netherlands was opened by Jumbo in the city of Breda, called Jumbo Foodmarkt.
 With around 6,000 square meters, this store can be considered a hypermarket, but does not offer non-food products, which is unlike most hypermarkets.
-The second Jumbo Foodmarkt will open with a size of 7,000 square meters in the unfinished Focus-U-Park shopping center of 30,000 square meters in Steenwijk.
-This store will sell non-food products, and will be the first real hypermarket in the Netherlands since 2000.
+The second Jumbo Foodmarkt was planned to open with a size of 7,000 square meters in the unfinished Focus-U-Park shopping center of 30,000 square meters in Steenwijk.
+However, permits for construction of the Focus U Park were retracted in 2020.